empot2018/METSAT-V1.0/Readme.md

-The description of all generated function and what they do in the program a very important note the main script is metsat_3d
+The description of all generated function and what they do in the program a very important note the main script is METSAT

-Read_Variables: in this step, we will be prompted to select the folder   that contains all day’s data files to sort and collect single day climatic Parameters, the code will save the sorted data from all NC files into text file starting with the word “Data”,
+Read_Variables: in this step, we will be prompted to select the folder   that contains all dayâ€™s data files to sort and collect single day climatic Parameters, the code will save the sorted data from all NC files into text file starting with the word â€œDataâ€,

-Read_Calc_TPW: in this step, we will be prompted to select the folder that contains all day’s data files (the same folder as in the previous step), the total precipitable water (TPW) will be calculated and saved in a separate text file starting with the word “TPW”.
+Read_Calc_TPW: in this step, we will be prompted to select the folder that contains all dayâ€™s data files (the same folder as in the previous step), the total precipitable water (TPW) will be calculated and saved in a separate text file starting with the word â€œTPWâ€.

 Profiles: will plot all the vertical profiles measured in the selected day

-gene_Parameters: in this step-in order to plot the 2D and 3D figures for each day separately we will be prompted to select the file starting by the world “Data” generated in the first step.
+gene_Parameters: in this step-in order to plot the 2D and 3D figures for each day separately we will be prompted to select the file starting by the world â€œDataâ€ generated in the first step.

-TPW_Parameters: we will be prompted to select the file starting by the world “TPW” generated in the second step, to generate mesh and grids needed for 2D plots in the next step
+TPW_Parameters: we will be prompted to select the file starting by the world â€œTPWâ€ generated in the second step, to generate mesh and grids needed for 2D plots in the next step

 TPW_2D_Plot_: 2D plot of the daily TPW